summerwollin/ang-playground/README.md

 1. Create index.html and README.md
 1. Add angular, jQuery, and bootstrap scripts in the head tag
 1. Add `ng-app` to the html tag
-1. You are now read to start using angular!
+1. Add bootstrap input field, header
+1. Add `ng-model="yourName"` to input field in order to add user input to the header with angular

-This was made using Angular's "The Basics" setup guide at angularjs.org
+### This was made using Angular's "The Basics" setup guide at angularjs.org